jerrydenton/sumMusic/README.md

 ### Advanced prefabs notes
 This option works best if you will have multiple scenes and/or an options menu.
 Copy the 'sumMusicController' prefab into the root of your introduction scene's hierarchy.
 Next, copy the 'sumMusicMenuButton' prefab into your menu's UI element.
-You can reuse the button in multiple menus if needed.
+You can reuse the button in multiple scenes if needed.
+Note that choosing to use more than one of these buttons per scene will require customization on your part.

 **Check 'SampleScene' for usage examples**